Minnesota Crop Insurance Conference

 - South Dakota: Approved (6 crop credits, 2 general credit)

-- Wisconsin: Pending (6 general credits, 2 ethics credit)
+- Wisconsin: Approved (6 general credits, 2 ethics credit)

 Agents must verify attendance at all check-in periods throughout the event in order to earn continuing education credits.
 Attendance will be verified at the beginning of each day, as well as through polls conducted at unannounced intervals throughout the webinars.
 To receive continuing education credits, full attendance, as tracked by poll responses, is required.